 Once you’ve tested the composition of your soil, you’ll know what type of fertilizer it may need.
 Of course you’ll want natural fertilizer.
 It’s best to apply it in the spring and fall.
 Organic lawn fertilizers, although they cost more up front, are cost-effective in the long term because they promote better growing conditions, decrease the need for pest controls and require fewer applications.

-In addition to fertilizer, consider feeding your lawn seaweed.
+In addition to fertilizer, consider feeding your lawn seaweed extract.
 It contains trace elements like iron, magnesium and zinc oxide.
 Seaweed will support plant health, root development and will help fight fungi.

-Tip: Packaged in a convenient ready-to-spray bottle, Drammatic Liquid Lawn Fertilizer treats an average yard size in about 15 minutes.
+Tip: Packaged in a convenient ready-to-spray bottle, Dr. Earth® Liquid Lawn Food treats an average yard size in about 15 minutes.
 Just attach to any garden hose and spray over your lawn.
-Best of all, it’s approved for organic use so you can use it with peace of mind.
+Best of all, it’s effective on all grass varieties, including fescue, bluegrass, ryegrass, St. Augustine and Bermuda grass.

 To Rake or Aerate?